-Institutions and their academic units must have sufficient funding and means to support learning and academic activity in general, so that they can offer to students the best possible level of studies.
-The above means could include facilities such as libraries, study rooms, educational and scientific equipment, information and communications services, support or counselling services.
+Institutions and their academic units must have sufficient funding and means, on a planned and long term basis, to support learning and academic activity in general, so that they can offer to students the best possible level of studies.
+The above means could include facilities such as the necessary general and specific libraries and possibilities for access to electronic databases, study rooms, educational and scientific equipment, information and communications services, support or counselling services.